ibm-cloud-docs/openshift/ts-cluster-console-user.md

 # Why do I see a `Could not find user` error when I try to access the web console?
 {: #ts-cluster-ocp-console}

-When you try to access the {{site.data.keyword.openshiftshort}} web console, you see an error message similar to the following.
+When you try to access the {{site.data.keyword.openshiftshort}} web console, you see an error message similar to the following example.

 ```sh
 Could not find user.